 6 Powerfully Effective Ways to De-Stress for Sustained Health

-To sum it all up, stress, as it was first defined by endocrinologist Hans Selye back in 1936, basically encompasses an insufficient response by the body to the various mental, emotional, and/or physical challenges of life, regardless of whether they’re real or imagined.
-It can take many forms and may even go unnoticed, especially when it persists in a state of constancy.
+To sum it all up, stress, as first defined by endocrinologist Hans Selye in 1936, refers to an inadequate response by the body to the various mental, emotional, and/or physical challenges of life, whether real or imagined.
+It can take many forms and may even go unnoticed, especially when it persists in a constant state.

 1 | Better Sleep

 It’s all about supporting the body’s general adaptation to stress, a built-in mechanism that, as we’ve already covered, sometimes needs a little extra boost to stay in tip-top shape.
 Getting plenty of sleep is the first place to start, as this is when your body recharges your adrenal glands and immune system.
-Burning the candle at both ends is a surefire way to invite disease into your life, as well as increasingly more stress.
+Burning the candle at both ends is a surefire way to invite disease and increased stress into your life.

 2 | Identify Stressors

-Another important element of stress management involves actively identifying stressors in your life in order to remove them, if at all possible.
+Another important element of stress management is actively identifying stressors in your life and removing them, if at all possible.
 This might look like taking a careful mental inventory of your daily routine and discerning anything that stands out as a point of contention or an unresolved issue.
 Our advice would be to focus on avoiding, or at least addressing, things that upset or otherwise distract you from “going with the flow.”

 3 | Conscious Respiration

-Deep or rhythmic breathing is another way to help “massage” your sympathetic nervous system and thus keep it relaxed.
+Deep or rhythmic breathing is another way to help “massage” your sympathetic nervous system, keeping it relaxed.
 You’ve probably noticed during times of immense stress that your heart begins to pound and you start breathing more rapidly.
-These are normal bodily responses that you’ll want to make sure only last for a short time.
-Too much “adrenaline rush” can lead to internal conditions that are favorable to the growth and spread of cancer cells.
+These are normal bodily responses that you’ll want to ensure only last a short time.
+Too much “adrenaline rush” can lead to internal conditions that favor the growth and spread of cancer cells.

 4 | Essential Oils

 Calming essential oils like lavender and citrus can also be helpful in stress management.
 We keep a diffuser running in our office at all times for this purpose, as I’ve noticed that our favorite essences help me to stay balanced and in control of our emotions and behavior.
-They also help me to work when we need to work, and rest when we need to rest, supporting a healthy work-life equilibrium.
-Research out of Germany actually found that essential oils work just as well as, or even better than, chemical drugs like valium at relieving anxiety, soothing the senses, and promoting healthy rest.
+They also help me work when we need to work and rest when we need to rest, supporting a healthy work-life balance.
+Research from Germany found that essential oils work just as well as, or even better than, chemical drugs like Valium in relieving anxiety, soothing the senses, and promoting healthy rest.
+Here’s an amazing essential oils guide that Ty wrote with Jordan Rubin and Dr. Josh Axe.

 5 | Self Care

 Finding things you like to do and incorporating them into your daily life is duly critical.
-Fun hobbies or even just some simple R&R can go a long way in helping to replenish the life-force that stress depletes from your body.
-Such activities can include things like spending quality time with your family and friends, or even volunteering your time towards a worthwhile cause as an act of charity.
+Fun hobbies, or even just some simple R&R, can go a long way toward replenishing the life force that stress depletes from your body.
+Such activities can include spending quality time with your family and friends, or even volunteering your time for a worthwhile cause as an act of charity.
 Basically, it’s whatever you enjoy that makes you feel good.

 6 | Counseling

 When all else fails, there’s also the treatment route.
-Professional counseling can go a long way in helping you to catalog your life and pinpoint the things that are making it more stressful.
-Qualified psychologists are well-versed in helping stressed-out people to improve their overall quality of life by encouraging them to talk things out, identify any lingering problems, and work on ways to address or eliminate daily stressors.
+Professional counseling can go a long way toward helping you catalog your life and pinpoint what is making it more stressful.
+Qualified psychologists are well-versed in helping stressed-out people improve their overall quality of life by encouraging them to talk things out, identify lingering problems, and work on addressing or eliminating daily stressors.